buddyup/oliver/README.md

 mod.controller('xyzController', function () {
     const ctrl = this;

-    angular.extend(ctrl, {
+    // always and only extend the ctrl object at the end of the controller angular.extend(ctrl, {
         // controller objects and functions that will be watched });